digitaldelinquent/homelab/README.md

 and docker!
 For this setup the following services are used:

 - Watchtower: Watches for updates of the images used by the below services.
-- Portainer: For container montioring and gitops deployments of the docker compose files in this repo.
 - Caddy: Used as a reverse proxy for all the services with an HTTP interface.
 - Netbird: Used for remote access into the homelab network.